Diverking/HappyDB/Keywords/README.md

-These keywords were extracted using the spaCy pipeline extension TextRank. https://github.com/DerwenAI/pytextrank
+These keywords were extracted from the HappyDB corpus using the spaCy pipeline extension TextRank.

+https://github.com/DerwenAI/pytextrank